MicrosoftDocs/sdk-api/sdk-api-src/content/roapi/index.md

 ## -description

-This header is used by Component Object Model (COM).
+This header is used by com.
 For more information, see:

 - [Component Object Model (COM)](../_com/index.md)